 As their secrets are revealed, they threaten to destroy them.
 Things only get worse when Rose and Brandon's three-year-old daughter goes missing from her bed in the vacation villa.

-If you enjoy mysteries, but enjoy them on the lighter side, instead check out the Thanksgiving-themed cozy mysteries in the next section of our list.
+If you enjoy mysteries but prefer them on the lighter side, check out the Thanksgiving-themed cozy mysteries in the next section of our list.

 Thanksgiving Cozy Mysteries